ieatnerds/Note/README.md

 Currently as we don't install to any path ./ in the note directory is the only way to run it.

+`./note Hello World`
+This leaves just a plain note in the notes.txt file with no date or any other information attached to it.

 `./note -t Hello World`
 This will create a timestamped note in the default notes.txt file that says 'Hello World'